-I’ll be getting back to this topic, but here I take a quick kick at what I’ll call “ideology-talk.”
+I’ll be getting back to this topic, but here I take a swift kick at what I’ll call “ideology-talk.”
 Whatever it is that some people think ideology is, it seems they think it something that keeps us apart.
 You know, I’m in one camp, you’re in the other.
 So let’s push on that notion a bit, shall we?

 If you’re a Catholic, you won’t show up at the Vatican to couch surf for the weekend.
 If you’re a Red Sox fan, you won’t call up the manager and ask for his house keys.
 If you did, you might be slapped with a restraining order.
 You might party with other Red Sox fans at a bar after a game, but you’re not going to pass around your hat for help with a down payment on a new home.
 If you’re a Democrat, you won’t show up at head office with a box of Kleenex to off-load your despair over your latest break-up.
 Nor will you hand your poo-sample to the guy wearing a PETA shirt just like yours and ask him to drop it at the nearest lab.